Curriculum & Didactics

 - A weekly ambulatory lecture series

-The Department of Medicine hosts grand rounds every Friday morning.
-Medicine grand rounds features internal, local, and national experts discussing cutting-edge clinical and basic science research and updates in clinical practice.
+The Department of Medicine hosts grand rounds most Friday mornings.
+Medicine grand rounds features internal, local and national experts discussing cutting-edge clinical and basic science research and updates in clinical practice.

 Daily morning reports are built into all inpatient services and are moderated by the medicine chief residents or full-time faculty.